 Dr. Fraser attended London Grammar School.
-Dr. Fraser graduated in 1855 from Queen’s University in Kingston, Ontario with his M.D.
+In 1855 he graduated M.D. from Queen’s University in Kingston, Ontario.
 The subject of his graduation thesis was “Abscesses”.
 Dr. Fraser practiced in Morpeth for 3 years, before he furthered his medical training at the Lednich School of Medicine in Dublin, Ireland.
-Dr. Fraser returned to Canada and practiced in London, Ontario with his uncle, Dr. Maxwell Simpson Fraser.
+Dr. Fraser returned to Canada and he practiced in London, Ontario with his uncle, Dr. Maxwell Simpson Fraser.
 Dr. Fraser was known to be practicing in Ridgetown from 1861 to 1868.

 In 1868, Dr. and Mrs. Fraser moved their family to London, Ontario.
 He formed a partnership with Dr. John Stevenson.
 After Dr. Stevenson died, he became a partner with his brother-in-law, Dr. John Delmage Wilson.
 Dr. Fraser was involved in establishing the Medical Department at the University of Western Ontario (UWO) and the London General Hospital.
 Dr. Fraser was eventually made the Dean of the Faculty of Medicine at UWO from 1888-1890.

 In 1885, Dr. Fraser was the Medical Officer of the 7th Battalion of the Fusiliers of Middlesex.
 Dr. Fraser saw active duty in the North West Territories during the Riel Rebellion.

 Dr. and Mrs. Fraser had 9 children; John, Samuel, Matilda, Jane, Constance, Elizabeth, Maxwell, George and Ronald.
 His sons, John Wilson Fraser and Samuel Martin Fraser also became doctors.

 Dr. Fraser was a member of the Masons and the Oddfellows Order.